Foundational Principles for BAM

 • BAM takes Jesus followers into the world and meets people where they are with less emphasis on bringing non-believers into fellowships of believers.
 The philosophy is based on being salt and light.
 They endeavor to bless people in their context(Gen 12:2) linking the incarnational gospel with the proclamational gospel.

 • Business as Mission practitioners are learners of the cultural living context as well as the business milieu; they learn and respect local cultures and languages.
-They are committed to working together in partnership with others, both national and expatriate.
+They are committed to an integrated business plan and ministry plan with metrics for all components of the quadruple bottom line: profit, job creation, making disciples and stewardship.